Michael B. Polk

 John K. Stipancich

-Chief Legal Officer, Corporate Secretary and EMEA Executive Leader
+Executive Vice President, General Counsel and Corporate Secretary and EMEA Executive

 John Stipancich has extensive experience managing complex legal issues across a range of consumer and professional categories.
 He has led Newell Rubbermaid’s legal function during a period of significant transformation for the company and recently added full operating responsibility for the EMEA region.